 Steps to Relocate a French Company to Israel

 After finding the local representative, the steps to relocating a foreign company to Israel are as follows:

 – Legal registration in the Rasham HaHavarot (Company Registrar) with the help of an Israeli lawyer.
 You can begin this process in a foreign country by signing this paperwork at the local Israeli consulate.

 – Signing of tax documents at a notary authorizing the representation of your representative.

 – Opening an account in a commercial bank.
 It will be necessary to bring a stamp of the society beforehand.

 – Choosing a chartered accountant and signing all the documents necessary for the opening of the company at the registrar of businesses and taxes.

 Reasons to Relocate a French Company to Israel

 The conditions of employment and dismissal of employers’ charges in Israel are more flexible and light than in France.
 There is no type of fixed-term contract and an employee who is not doing his job properly can be dismissed and replaced without any particular difficulty.
-As for the employers’ expenses, they are, as of 2014, limited to 18.5% of the gross of the employee.
 Knowing that an employer has no fixed contribution to pay and that all expenses are a direct percentage of the payroll is preferable to some companies.
 In other words, if in a given month of the year an employer does not provide wages for his employees because of a seasonal activity, he will not pay any contributions for that month.
 The following list provides detailed information that will allow for comparison between Israel and France.